magento/devdocs/guides/v1.0/extension-dev-guide/package_module.md

 }
 {% endhighlight %}

 All packages on the private packaging repository can now be referenced within the `require` field.

 <h2 id="test">Test your extension</h2>
 Test your extension by deploying a Magento Community Edition and adding it to the project's <code>composer.json</code>.
-The extension should be marshalled into the <code>app/code</code> directory.
+Marshall the extension into the <code>app/code</code> directory.

 {% highlight JSON %}
 "require": {